fab514/project-one/README.md

-# project-one
+# Project One
+## INDEX.HTML
-## Header
+### Header
 - Title above the input text.
 Shows the name of the activity search engine.
-### HTML file src link
-- There are source links for the two other html files in this website.
+#### Nav Element
+- Used a unordered list in navigation because there is no link order required.
+- HTML file source links to navigate to the activity.html and quiz.html files.
+- Putting the source links into a nav element will give better accessibility to the site.
+### Main
-## Input Text
+#### Input Text
+- Activity search is put inside a label element
 - Activity search input is a text type.
-- I put in a name="activity" for accessibilty users.
+- For accessibilty users a name="activity" is added to the Activity Search input.
 - A placeholder of a starter activity 'i.e. Go for a walk' is displayed on page load until the user inputs different data.
-## Participants Number Select
+#### Participants Number Select
+- Participants is put inside a label element
 - User can input number of participants for activity search.
 - The future functionality in the number select minimum number of 1.
-## Select Menu
-- One dropdown menu on this page.

-### Type Select
+#### Type Select
-- A select type menu used for an activity type selection.
+- Activity type is put inside a label element
+- There is a drop down menu with different activity type choices that the user can select.
 - This menu includes "cooking, education, social, recreational, busywork, charity, relaxation, diy and music" types for generating activities.
 - This drop menu of a default option of "any"

-## Buttons
+#### Buttons
 - Two buttons on this page.
-### Search Button
 - When there is at least one set of criteria in the input box or the drop menus, the search button can be selected.
-### Lucky Button
 - The lucky button can be selected at any time to generate one random activity not using any search criteria.

-## index.HTML

 ## API Descisions
 ### Bored API